-As you may already know, LDL cholesterol is often called bad cholesterol because it can build up in the walls of your arteries and form plaque, which can narrow and reduce the flow of blood through your arteries (arteries are the blood vessels that carry blood away from your heart).
-This plaque buildup can lead to a condition called atherosclerosis (ath-uh-roh-skluh-ro-sis)—also known as “the hardening of the arteries.”
+As you may already know, LDL cholesterol is often called bad cholesterol because it can build up in the walls of your arteries and form plaque, putting you at risk of a serious cardiovascular event, like a heart attack, stroke, stent, or bypass surgery.

 Talk to your doctor about high LDL